ganskef/MoCuishle/README.md

 ## Browser Certificate

 The first execution creates a certificate `~/MoCuishle/mocuishle.pem` to install in your browsers.
 For details see [LittleProxy-mitm](https://github.com/ganskef/LittleProxy-mitm#get-it-up-and-running).

+## Install Browser Extensions

+For *Chrome* like browsers install the built browser extension with the URI: `chrome://extensions`.
+It requires to enable the *Developer mode*.
+Use the button *Load unpacked* to select the subdir `mocuishle-browser/target/classes` in your workspace.
+The browser should open an new tab with <http://localhost:9090/>.

+**Hint:** For *Chrome* browsers it's **necessary to get the ID** of the unpacked extension which is generated at first installation.
+Until it's published in the Web Stores, please modify the native host config files.
+I'm working on it, see: [#7](https://github.com/ganskef/MoCuishle/issues/7).

+*[Native messaging host](https://developer.chrome.com/docs/apps/nativeMessaging/#native-messaging-host)* requires `allowed_origins` which is generated while installing an unpacked extension in the *Chrome* browser.
+The file looks like this, but with your home dir, here with an additional unpacked extension:

+    {
+      "name": "de.ganskef.mocuishle",
+      "description": "A caching proxy for offline use.", "path": "/home/frank/MoCuishle/mocuishle.sh",
+      "type": "stdio",
+      "allowed_origins": [ "chrome-extension://ajccdogbepemoknjbdigfdnjlinpbedj/","chrome-extension://oohnpccaehbcpnanlbbboljabnajlhem/" ]
+    }

+For *Mozilla* browsers it's necessary to use signed extension.
+You have to use a *[Developer Edition](https://www.mozilla.org/firefox/developer/)* to load the built extension `mocuishle-browser/target/mocuishle-browser-2.1.4-firefox.zip`.
+Have a look at the release page to grab a signed extension.

+Of course you can use an other proxy switcher, but try to disable the browser cache to avoid conflicts, since *Mo Cuishle* should be the cache for offline use.

 ## Trouble Shooting